William-Nogueira/ecommerce-api-spring-kafka/README.md

 ## API Documentation

-The API documentation can be found at [localhost:8081/swagger-ui.html](http://localhost:8081/swagger-ui.html).
-This page provides a interactive interface for exploring the API endpoints and testing requests.
+The API documentation can be found at <a href="http://localhost:8081/swagger-ui.html" target="_blank">localhost:8081/swagger-ui.html</a>.
+This page provides an interactive interface for exploring the API endpoints and testing requests.

 ## Best Practices